rrrenai/kitty_clicker/README.md

 # This is Kitty Clicker!!!

-Click on the kitty to relieve stress.
+CLICKCLICKCLICK on the kitty to relieve stress.

+Use your click points to purchase upgrades in the SHOP!

 ### **WARNING!!!**: Includes cute cat noises